 - disturbances of mood

 On military bases, the main source of PFAS is the employment of aqueous film-forming foam, also known as AFFF, by military firefighters and trainees to put out jet fuel and petroleum fires.
 This is a very effective fire suppressant, but it is highly dangerous, as it contains tremendous amounts of PFAS that are inevitably released into the environment with use.
-If you were stationed at a military base contaminated with PFAS and came to experience neurobehavioral performance deficits due to neurotoxicity, you are eligible for compensation, which our law firm can help you recover.
-Similarly, if you are the family member of a member of the military who was stationed with them at one of these military bases and received this diagnosis, you also qualify for compensation.
+If you were stationed at a military base contaminated with PFAS and came to experience neurobehavioral performance deficits due to neurotoxicity, you might be eligible for compensation, which our law firm can help you recover.
+Similarly, if you are the family member of a member of the military who was stationed with them at one of these military bases and received this diagnosis, you may also qualify for compensation.